When it comes to disasters, Experience really is the best teacher.

 LeadersLink is creating a new culture of preparedness

 How?
 By pooling what our leaders learn and putting it at the fingertips of those who need it.
-We are constantly interviewing disaster veterans and sharing their experiences and advice on our homepage.
+We are constantly interacting with disaster veterans and sharing their experiences and insights on our homepage.
 After a crisis, we partner any elected official who asks with a "disaster mentor" who successfully led their community through a similar event in the past.
-In our unique password-protected Brainstorming Chamber, leaders can post questions and share suggestions about any aspect of disaster prevention, preparation, mitigation, response or recovery.
+Leaders can also submit questions about any aspect of disaster prevention, preparation, mitigation, response or recovery to our knowledgeable team.

 Disaster Experts On Hand